DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 While this is still new and does not yet have too many out-of-the-box node-grouping strategies and execution mechanisms this is extremely powerful, and will be the only driver in hamilton 2.0.

-You can run this executor using the `DriverBuilder`, a utility class that allows you to build a driver piece by piece.
+You can run this executor using the `Builder`, a utility class that allows you to build a driver piece by piece.
 Note that you currently have to call `enable_v2_driver(allow_experimental_mode=True)` which will toggle it to use the `V2` driver.
 Then, you can: